Sekar Kathiresan: Education

 He received his M.D. from Harvard Medical School in 1997.
 He then completed his clinical training in internal medicine and cardiology at Massachusetts General Hospital, where he served as chief resident in Internal Medicine from 2002 to 2003.
 Kathiresan pursued postdoctoral research training from 2003 to 2008 in cardiovascular genetics through a combined experience at the Broad Institute and the Framingham Heart Study, jointly mentored by Drs.
 David Altshuler, Joel Hirschhorn, and Christopher J. O'Donnell.
 In 2008, he joined the faculty of the Massachusetts General Hospital Cardiology Division, Cardiovascular Research Center, and Center for Genomic Medicine.

 Prior to medical school, he received his B.A. in history with Honors and graduated summa cum laude from the University of Pennsylvania in 1992 and earlier, Kathiresan attended North Allegheny public schools in Pittsburgh and graduated valedictorian of North Allegheny Senior High School in 1988.

+Research

+Kathiresan has helped highlight new biological mechanisms underlying heart attack, discovered mutations that protect against heart attack risk, highlighted triglyceride-rich lipoproteins as a therapeutic target, and developed a framework to interpret the genome for heart attack risk which includes monogenic, somatic, and polygenic drivers of disease risk.
+His work has also challenged the assumption that high levels of HDL cholesterol, often referred to as "good cholesterol," are protective against heart attacks.
+His clinical focus is the prevention of myocardial infarction in individuals with a family history of heart attack.

+He has over 152,000 citations and a h-index of 138 according to Google Scholar.